-Of all the countries in the world, China is by far the biggest producer with raising over 4 billion chickens.
-The next highest is Indonesia and followed by the United States, Brazil, and then Pakistan.
+Of all the countries in the world, China is by far the biggest producer, raising over 5 billion chickens.
+The next highest is Indonesia followed by the United States, Brazil, and then Pakistan.

 4. Iowa is the leading chicken farming industry with over 60 million chickens.